9 Great Reasons to Retire Sooner Rather Than Later

 goodluz/Adobe doctor meeting couple in hospital office

-It doesn’t always make sense to work until full retirement age, to save more money and receive greater retirement benefits, if you won’t live long enough to spend your savings.
-It’s better to spend them now than not at all.
+It doesn’t always make sense to work until full retirement age if you won’t live long enough to spend your increased savings.

 Rawpixel.com/Adobe family spending time together

-Some people retire sooner to care for a loved one with an illness or disease.
-Leaving the workforce to care for someone else is a difficult decision.
-But spending time with them while you still can may be reason enough.
+Some people retire sooner to care for a loved one with an illness.
+Leaving the workforce to care for someone else is a difficult decision, but spending time with them while you still can be reason enough.

-Retiring will give you more quality time with your family and friends, whether they need your help or not.
+In fact, retiring will give you more quality time with your family and friends whether they need your help or not.
 If you don’t want to wait to start enjoying your loved ones more, it could make sense to retire sooner rather than later.

 When you can afford to